jswz72/rash/README.md

 # RuSH
 A Rust SHell

-Simplicstic unix shell implementation in rust
+Unix shell implementation in rust